Stork-Oracle/stork-external/chains/evm/sdks/stork_fast_evm_sdk/README.md

 # Stork Fast EVM SDK

-This is a Solidity SDK for to build EVM contracts that consume Stork Fast signed ECDSA update payloads.
+This is a Solidity SDK for building EVM contracts that consume Stork Fast signed ECDSA update payloads.
 This package is maintained by [Stork Labs](https://stork.network).

 It is available on [npm](https://www.npmjs.com/package/@storknetwork/stork-fast-evm-sdk).